AndroidModLoader/JPatch/README.md

  - Fixes vehicle's turning speed at high FPS
  - Along with ForceDXT, ForceETC and ForcePVR been added
  - mrx.enginner: Fix Xclipse using DXT (without even supporting it)
+ - Stop criminals screaming when they run away from cops

 **Since v1.9**
  - A small optimisation for textures loading speed (hashing function)